aws-samples/email-intelligent-automation-bedrock/README.md

 * Click on ‘Organization Settings’ and choose the ‘Inbound Rules’ menu
 * Click the button ‘Create rule’
 * Enter the Rule Name and Select the action ‘Run Lambda’ and choose ‘Custom Lambda function’ and select the lambda function generated in the previous stack deployment.
+Function name will be "workmail-integration-lambda-fn + some random letters"
 * This Lambda function will be invoked upon receiving the email on this domain
 * Enter * in both Sender domain and destination domain